theholymang8/songs-recommender-A.I-M.S.C/README.md

 ```bash
 conda activate multimodal-2024
 ```

+**NOTE**: Please make sure that `ffmpeg` is installed in your environment since the segmentation process can fail if this software is not installed before hand since `pydub` is not able to operate correctly without finding its installation path.

 Now, you should be able to go through the rest of the project without having issues with dependencies.